hirakuni45/RX/rxprog/README.md

  - Describe the settings of each device, port, baud rate, and so on.
  - You can specify the serial device port path individually so that settings can be shared between platforms.
  - Set the port name, baud rate, etc. according to your environment.
+ - For the RX62x, the error is limited to 115200 for high baud rates.

 rx_prog.conf configuration example
 ```